llja0112/llja0112.github.io/_posts/2021-07-08-OPAD-Epi-Corpus.md

 ---
 layout: post
 title: 'One Paper A Day: Reviewing dataset paper "A Dataset for Multilingual Epidemiological Event Extraction"'
+categories: OPAD
 ---

 ### Preface
 *This is the first article in the series of One Paper A Day.
 In this series, I will commit to reviewing and summarising one article every day.
 Papers reviewed likely to fall under the category of machine learning, software engineering or medicine.*

 ## TLDR
 This paper essentially provides a corpus for development of NLP tools and techniques for processing text related to Emerging Infectious Diseases (EID).
 Paper can be found [here](https://aclanthology.org/2020.lrec-1.509.pdf).

 ## Why should you be interested in this paper?
 - Suitable for people developing NLP tools for surveillance of EID.
 - There are few other EID corpuses available on the web.
 - As paper was published in 2020, it has a fairly recent publication (relative to this blogpost) with a comprehensive literature review of both NLP techniques and corpus.

 ## Key learning points